davidswisa/microservices-example-kube/README.md

 ## Prerequisite:

-### Docker-compose
+### K3S:

-In order to simplify the containers build process we decided to use `docker-compose` make sure to have it installed.
+In order to simplify the containers build process we decided to use `kubernetes`.

-### kubernetes:
+The `k3s` is a lite wait kubernetes with docker as the container runtime.

-For the services we used `k3s` with docker as the container runtime
+To install `k3s`:
 ``` bash
 curl -sfL https://get.k3s.io | sh -s - --docker
 ```